Upturn unsubscribed user

 Total Addressable Market (TAM)

-The DMD market is estimated to reach billions of dollars annually.
-Sarepta is positioned to capture a significant portion of this market, especially with the launch of Elevidys and other pipeline products.
+The total addressable market for DMD therapies is estimated to be in the billions of dollars annually.
+Sarepta is well-positioned to capture a significant portion of this TAM with its portfolio of approved therapies and pipeline of potential new treatments.

 Upturn SWOT Analysis